silvacms/documentation/source/cluster/relstorage.rst

      cache-local-mb 100

-The line 5 configure the type of SQL database to use. ``postgresql`` and ``oracle`` are valid options.
+- The line 5 configures the type of SQL database to use. ``postgresql`` and ``oracle`` are valid options.
 Line 44 to 47 defines how to connect to the MySQL server.
 Options to connect to PostGreSQl and Oracle are different, refer to the documentation of `RelStorage`_ for those.

-Line 10 specify the directory to store Blobs files. *All* Zope servers connected to the SQL database should share the *same* Blobs directory.
+- Line 10 specifies the directory to store Blobs files. *All* Zope servers connected to the SQL database should share the *same* Blobs directory.
+If they are located on different physical servers, you can share the directory using NFS for instance.

-Line 11 define a in memory cache.
+- Line 11 define a in memory cache.
 Don't abuse of this option, install `memcached`_ instead.

 Using memcached to improve performances